SystemsGenetics/gene-oracle/README.md

 # Gene Oracle

 This repository contains the code for the Gene Oracle project.
 Gene Oracle is an ongoing research effort to discover biomarker genes using gene expression data.
-Gene Oracle takes three primary inputs: (1) a gene expression matrix (GEM) with rows being samples and columns being genes (features), (2) a list of sample labels, and (3) a list of gene sets.
-From these inputs, Gene Oracle identifies gene sets which provide the most predictive power, based on how well they classify the given gene expression dataset.
+Gene Oracle identifies gene sets which provide the most predictive power, based on how well they classify samples in a gene expression dataset.

 ## Installation